pat-123/traffic_crash/README.md

 - Notebook is present in notebooks folder
 - traffic_crash is a package which load all initial packages(__init__.py) and sets data file paths under config.py
   - Abstracts the messy paths in the main notebook to here, so that cleaner view can be provided
+- utils package is a general purpose utility package which contains API's for various purposes
 - scripts folder is a placeholder for future purposes
 ## How to run this?
-  ++ start Anaconda prompt and go to this folder's parent location and type jupyter notebook ++ notebook starts with the parent folder as the base location and you can navigate to different projects from there
+  -  start Anaconda prompt and go to this folder's parent location and type jupyter notebook
+  - notebook starts with the parent folder as the base location and you can navigate to different projects from there